 They are usually made of plastic or glass and may be rigid or flexible like these popup types.
 You can also make your own from 2-liter plastic bottles or a milk jug.

-But what if frost is in the forecast and you don’t have a cold frame or low tunnel ready?
+But what if frost is in the forecast and you don’t have a tunnel, cold frame, or cloche?

 You have several options to protect your plants from frost even if you didn’t plan ahead.